 Residents may keep a pet dog, cat, or caged bird, subject to two conditions.
-Firstly, you are asked to speak with your ILM if you are considering having a pet.
-You will then be required to request permission in writing from Alpha Housing Services by completing an online form via www.alphahousingservices.co.uk/contact-us/pet-consent, and you must agree to sign our Pets Policy Agreement.
-Please ask your ILM if you require further information.
+Firstly, prior permission must be obtained in writing from Alpha Housing Services by completing an online form via www.alphahousingservices.co.uk/contact-us/pet-consent, and you must agree to sign our Pets Policy Agreement.
+Please ask your Site Manager if you require further information.
 Secondly, the pet must not cause a nuisance to neighbours, other residents, or the Trust.
 If such a nuisance occurs, we have the right to revoke the permission and ask you to remove the pet(s) from the complex.